Bhova45/Marine-Safety-and-Shark-Risk-Insights/README.md

-Marine Safety and Shark Risk Insights
-Overview
-This project analyzes global shark attack data with a focus on:

-Geographic and activity-related risk factors

-Victim demographics (especially age)

-Trends in attack frequency and fatality rates

-Robust data cleaning and statistical methods provide actionable insights for targeted safety and prevention strategies.

-Data Preparation & Cleaning
-Applied data normalization on columns:

-Country, Activity, Species, Age, Year, Fatal Y/N

-Missing values imputed (e.g., median for numerical data).

-Used regular expressions to extract and standardize values (especially for age, location).

-Key Findings
-Geographic Trends: Most attacks occurred in the USA, Australia, and South Africa.

-Activities at Risk: Surfing, swimming, fishing, and spearfishing were the most common activities.

-Fatality rates are higher for swimming than surfing.

-Demographics: Nearly 80% of victims are under 30 years old.

-Fatality Distribution: Fatal attacks are most frequent where attacks are most common (e.g., USA, Australia, South Africa).

-Hypothesis Testing
-Attack location: Confirmed high risk in the USA and Australia.

-Activity fatality: Fatality rates are higher for swimmers than surfers.

-Victim age: Majority of victims under 30 years old.

-Seasonality: Indications of seasonal trends; more granular analysis recommended.

-Recommendations
-Focus prevention efforts on youth engaging in high-risk activities in major hotspot countries.

-Improve safety measures and awareness at beaches, especially in the USA, Australia, and South Africa.

-Encourage protective practices among swimmers, who experience a higher fatality rate.

-Explore temporal trends for refined safety recommendations.

-Analytical Strengths
-Advanced data cleaning and imputation techniques.

-Validation of hypotheses with clear, quantifiable metrics.

-Visualizations and descriptive statistics support clarity and practical insight.

-Next Steps
-Incorporate further temporal analysis (e.g., by month/season).

-Develop visual dashboards for ongoing monitoring.

-Continue expanding dataset for greater accuracy.
+# 🦈 Marine Safety and Shark Risk Insights Overview

+This project provides actionable insights into global shark attack data to inform targeted safety and prevention strategies.
+By analyzing **geographic**, **activity-related**, and **demographic** risk factors, this analysis aims to enhance marine safety awareness and reduce the incidence and fatality of shark encounters worldwide.

+---

+## 📊 Key Findings & Insights

+### 🌍 Geographic Risk & Attack Frequency

+The majority of documented shark attacks occur in three primary global hotspots:
+* **USA**
+* **Australia**
+* **South Africa**

+### 🏄 Activities at Highest Risk

+The most common activities associated with shark attacks are:
+* **Surfing**
+* **Swimming**
+* **Fishing**
+* **Spearfishing**

+**Crucially, fatality rates are significantly higher for swimmers compared to surfers.**

+### 🧑‍🤝‍ Demographics

+Shark attacks disproportionately affect younger individuals:
+* **Nearly 80%** of all victims are **under 30 years old**.

+### 💀 Fatality Distribution

+Fatal attacks are most frequent in the same high-incidence countries:
+* **USA**
+* **Australia**
+* **South Africa**

+---

+## ✅ Hypothesis Testing Validation

+The analysis statistically validated the following core hypotheses:

+1.  **Attack Location:** Confirmed high risk in the USA and Australia.
+2.  **Activity Fatality:** Confirmed that fatality rates are higher for swimmers than for surfers.
+3.  **Victim Age:** Confirmed the majority of victims are under 30 years old.

+---

+## 🛠️ Data Preparation & Methodology

+Robust data cleaning and statistical methods were employed to ensure data integrity and reliable insights:

+* **Normalization:** Applied to key columns including `Country`, `Activity`, `Species`, `Age`, `Year`, and `Fatal Y/N`.
+* **Missing Values:** Imputed using statistical methods (e.g., median for numerical data).
+* **Standardization:** Regular expressions were used to extract and standardize categorical and numerical values (especially age and location details).

+---

+## 📋 Recommendations for Marine Safety

+Based on the findings, the following targeted recommendations are proposed:

+1.  **Targeted Youth Prevention:** Focus prevention efforts and safety education on **youth** engaging in high-risk activities (surfing, swimming) in major hotspot countries (USA, Australia, South Africa).
+2.  **Swimmer Awareness:** **Encourage protective practices** and increase awareness among swimmers, given their statistically higher fatality rate.
+3.  **Beach Safety:** Improve and increase safety measures and awareness programs at beaches in the USA, Australia, and South Africa.
+4.  **Temporal Analysis:** Further exploration of seasonal trends is necessary for more refined, time-specific safety recommendations.

+---

+## ⏭️ Next Steps

+To build upon this analysis and provide ongoing value, the next steps include:

+* **Temporal Analysis:** Incorporate granular temporal analysis (e.g., by month/season) to pinpoint high-risk periods.
+* **Visual Dashboards:** Develop interactive visual dashboards for ongoing monitoring and easy communication of trends.
+* **Dataset Expansion:** Continue expanding and updating the dataset to maintain high accuracy and statistical power.